hapax/hapax.github.io/assets/simple-physics.md

 episode which gets it wrong), but we can use collision cylinders to reason it out!

-We will model people as spheres (naturally), but see Exercise 16 for a more realistic approach.
+We will model people as spheres (naturally), but Exercise 16 is more realistic.
 So, you are a sphere of radius $R$ caught in a rainstorm, and shelter is a distance $d$ away.
 The rain consists of tiny balls of water, falling directly down